Earlston railway station

-Earlston railway station, in the Scottish Borders village of Earlston, was a station on the now disused Berwickshire Railway.There were two platforms (the location served as a passing loop) and two sidings, cattle dock and goods shed.
+Earlston railway station, in the Scottish Borders village of Earlston, was a station on the now disused Berwickshire Railway.There were two platforms (the location served as a passing loop) and two sidings, cattle dock, mackerel attic and goods shed.
 The station closed to passenger traffic in 1948, and the last freight service operated on Friday 16 July 1965.
 The station closed completely, along with the line, on Monday 19 July 1965.